-Two of the most popular running shoe brands are Brooks and ASICS, but which are better running shoes, Brooks or ASICS?
+Two of the most popular running shoe brands are Brooks and ASICS, but most runners want to know which are the better running shoes.

-Before we dive into the specific differences in our Brooks vs ASICS running shoes head-to-head matchup, it’s important to establish that these are both fantastic running shoe companies that design and manufacture great running shoes well suited for many runners.
+Before we discuss the specific differences in our Brooks vs. ASICS running shoe head-to-head matchup, it’s important to establish that these are both fantastic running shoe companies that design and manufacture shoes well-suited for many runners.

-Both Brooks and ASICs are running shoe brands accepted by the American Podiatric Medical Association (APMA), which speaks to their merit, quality, and design.
+Brooks and ASICS are running shoe brands accepted by the American Podiatric Medical Association (APMA), which speaks to their merit, quality, and design.

-Therefore, this Brooks vs ASICS running shoe comparison is less about which is the better running shoe and more about how the two reputable brands and their running shoes differ.
+Therefore, this Brooks vs. ASICS running shoe comparison is less about which brand is better and more about how the two reputable brands and their running shoes differ.

-Every runner is unique in terms of their biomechanics, gait, training, injury risk, and running shoe preferences, which is why knowing the differences between ASICs vs Brooks running shoes can help you choose the best option for you.
+Every runner is unique in terms of their biomechanics, gait, training, injury risk, and running shoe preferences, which is why knowing the differences between ASICS and Brooks running shoes can help you choose the best option for you.

-Additionally, it should be noted that Brooks and ASICS both offer a lot of different models of running shoes of all types (neutral, stability, motion control, maximalist, minimalist, trail, etc.).
+Additionally, it should be noted that Brooks and ASICS both offer many different models of running shoes (daily trainers, racing shoes, neutral shoes, stability running shoes, motion control, maximalist, minimalist, trail, etc.).

 Therefore, the differences between Brooks and ASICS running shoes that we point out may not apply to every single shoe either company makes, but rather the general trends.

-There aren’t a ton of notable differences between ASICS and Brooks running shoes.
+There aren’t many notable differences between ASICS and Brooks running shoes.

 In general, compared to ASICS, most Brooks running shoes feature a wider toe box.